cabrerahector/wordpress-popular-posts/readme.txt

 * Check the **statistics** on your most popular posts from the dashboard.
 * Order your popular list by comments, views (default) or average views per day!
 * **Shortcode support** - use the [wpp] shortcode to showcase your most popular posts on pages, too!
 For usage and instructions, please refer to the [installation section](http://wordpress.org/extend/plugins/wordpress-popular-posts/installation/).
 * **Template tags** - Don't feel like using widgets?
 No problem!
 You can still embed your most popular entries on your theme using the *wpp_get_mostpopular()* template tag.
-Additionally, the *wpp_gets_views()* template tag allows you to retrieve the views count for a particular post.
+Additionally, the *wpp_get_views()* template tag allows you to retrieve the views count for a particular post.
 For usage and instructions, please refer to the [installation section](http://wordpress.org/extend/plugins/wordpress-popular-posts/installation/).
 * **Localizable** to your own language (*See the [FAQ section](http://wordpress.org/extend/plugins/wordpress-popular-posts/faq/) for more info*).
 * **[WP-PostRatings](http://wordpress.org/extend/plugins/wp-postratings/) support**.
 Show your visitors how your readers are rating your posts!